How Data Can Level the OTT Playing Field for Content Owners

 While the terms of such agreements are never public, it’s clear that data is an asset when it comes to distribution deals.

 Netflix has gained a reputation as the vanguard of data-driven strategy in media and entertainment.
 It isn’t difficult to speculate that the streaming giant realized the value of its data – not only in acquiring SVOD subscribers from Pluto TV’s FAST audience (26.6 million users at the time), but also in the data those new viewers would generate.
 As ad-supported models proliferate, Netflix can leverage data gathered from its Pluto TV play to improve its customer acquisition strategies and to better understand the role of ad revenue in its future business models.

 Pluto TV also gained new viewers and new data streams from the deal, both of which are useful in evaluating market opportunities.
 Two months after the Narcos deal was announced, Jeff Schultz (who runs streaming at Pluto TV’s parent company ViacomCBS) told Forbes that “the interplay between AVOD and SVOD is where is where you can expect to see some action.”
 Then, Pluto TV announced plans to double its Spanish language content with the launch of Pluto TV en español – after the success of Narcos on its platform was well-established.

 Companies that license and distribute content in the OTT space should pay attention to whether their own data practices facilitate such strategic decision-making.

 Sledgehammers and Scalpels

-Nada Arnot, senior vice president for marketing at BritBox, addressed how companies can get the most from their data and overcome discrepancies within that data during a panel at the 2021 StreamTV Show.
+Nada Arnot, senior vice president for marketing at BritBox, addressed how companies can get the most from their data and overcome discrepancies within that data during a StreamTV Show panel.